websanco/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 # Activating Liferay Commerce Enterprise

 Starting with Liferay DXP/Portal 7.3, Commerce ships with all Liferay bundles and Docker containers and does not require separate installation.
-However, to access and use Commerce, the process differs depending on the DXP version you're running.
+However, to access and use the enterprise features of Commerce, the process differs depending on the DXP version you're running.
 For Liferay DXP 7.4 GA1+, all Commerce modules are enabled by default and ready for use.
 For DXP 7.3 FP3/SP2+, Commerce is activated using a [portal property](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html), while earlier versions use a Commerce license file.
+This property doesn't affect Liferay Portal bundles/images since they don't include the enterprise features.

 ## Disabling Liferay Commerce Enterprise for Liferay DXP 7.4 GA1+

-> Liferay DXP and Commerce Subscriptions Required
+{bdg-primary}`Liferay DXP and Commerce Subscriptions Required`

 For Liferay DXP 7.4 GA1+, all Commerce modules are enabled by default.
 Users can disable them by setting the `enterprise.product.commerce.enabled` portal property to `false`.

 ### Disabling Commerce for Liferay Bundles